Loria’s goal gives Portland 2-1 win over Sporting

 Portland’s Felipe Mora was on international duty for the Copa America with Chile, while Yimmi Chara was with Colombia.

-Sporting was without midfielder Graham Zusi because of a hamstring injury but top scorer Alan Pulido was back after a call-up for Mexico during the international break.
+Sporting was without midfielder Graham Zusi because of a hamstring injury, but top scorer Alan Pulido was back after a call-up for Mexico.

+Sporting coach Peter Vermes said the Timbers were able to shut Pulido down.

+“They were doing everything they could to stop him.
+There were three, four guys around him. … It’s not going to be easy every time.
+So again, you’ve got to give the other team credit, too, for defending him, blocking shots and doing all those things as well,” Vermes said.

-Lindsay gave Sporting the lead in the 28th minute with his second goal of the season.
+Lindsey gave Sporting the lead in the 28th minute with his second goal of the season.
 The Timbers pulled even in the 36th with Asprilla’s second-chance goal.

 Loria put the Timbers up 2-1 with a goal before the break.
-Lindsay tried to clear the ball from the line but Loria tapped it in.
+Lindsey tried to clear the ball from the line but Loria tapped it in.

 The Timbers were allowed to have 80% capacity (about 20,000 fans) at Providence Park as coronavirus restrictions in Oregon are eased.
 The Timbers Army supporters’ group displayed a banner in celebration on Juneteenth that read, “Break Every Chain.”